 Special Rates for Disabled Anglers and Veterans

-Having covered permit limits and gear rules, you should also know Alabama offers specific fee structures for disabled anglers and veterans that reduce financial barriers while keeping regulatory checks.
-You’ll find discounted licenses tied to clear eligibility criteria and proof requirements; annual Disabled Fishing Licenses are $3.50 (freshwater and saltwater) with proof of disability, while Veterans Appreciation Licenses are $3.60 for vets certified at 20%+ disability.
+You should know Alabama offers specific fee structures for disabled anglers and veterans that reduce costs while keeping regulatory checks.
+You’ll find discounted licenses tied to clear eligibility criteria and proof requirements.
+Annual Disabled Fishing Licenses are $3.50 (freshwater and saltwater) with proof of disability.
+Veterans Appreciation Licenses are $3.60 for vets certified at 20%+ disability.
 Event-based options include a Disabled Freshwater Fishing 3-Day Event License at $100.00 for up to 20 participants, plus $5.00 per additional participant.
 Non-resident college students (17–23) can use a discounted 3-Day Family Trip License at $37.00 covering up to four additional family members.
 Military personnel on leave from Alabama are exempt from license purchase.
 Below is a concise summary table.

 | Category | Fee | Notes |